veaba/tensorflow-docs/docs/tf.compat/v1/distribute/MirroredStrategy.md

 Distributes a tf.data.Dataset instance provided via  `dataset` .

-The returned distributed dataset can be iterated over similar to howregular datasets can.NOTE: Currently, the user cannot add any more transformations to adistributed dataset.
+The returned distributed dataset can be iterated over similar to howregular datasets can.注意：Currently, the user cannot add any more transformations to adistributed dataset.

-The following is an example:
+下面是一个例子：

 ```
  strategy = tf.distribute.MirroredStrategy()